 This five-session course will aim to provide students with a grounding of the technical and creative skills required to shoot an effective music video.
-From a song submitted by and selected by members of the group, you will learn how to work with the script, use camera, lighting and sound and take effective responsibility for everything that appears on the screen.
+You should come with a song that you would like to visualise.
+This could be one of your own or from another artist.

-All stages of the digital film production process will be covered, from pre-production, production and post.
-The video will be shot using DSLR equipment and edited on Adobe Premiere Pro.
+During this course, all stages of the digital film production process will be covered, from pre-production, production and post.

-The course is ideal for those with little or no experience or those wishing to brush up on their skills.
-It could act as a platform to take on more ambitious music video or filmmaking projects.
+The course is ideal for those with little or no experience, or those wishing to brush up on their skills.
+It could act as a platform to take on more ambitious music video or filmmaking projects in the future.

 You can view Lyndon's previous and current film projects at www.lyndonives.com

 Introduction & Induction.
 Purpose of the music video.
 Conventions.
 Writing a proposal.
 Scripting and storyboarding.
 How to use a digital camera.